yokeshyok6791/Tableau-Hands-On/README.md

                      DATA SET:  SAMPLE SUPER STORE

+     CASE STUDIES:
+      💨 Analyze the Factors that affect/Influence the sales of an Ecommerce company.

      Analyze the Factors that affect/influence the sales of an ecommerce company.

      SCENARIO 1:   States having the Most Probability/Revenue and Loss Generation.